AnyBody/anybody-tutorial/AnyExp4SOLIDWORKS/lesson3.rst

 Similar to the previous lesson, we will add a driver for the fitness machine to make the model kinematically determinate.
-To do this, we can use the ‘MachineOperation.any’ file which defines the drivers we created in Lesson 2.
+To do this, we can use the :download:‘MachineOperation.any <Downloads/MachineOperation.any>’ file which defines the drivers we created in Lesson 2.

 .. code-block:: AnyScriptDoc